 Tapeworm eggs are carried by the forage mite, active on grassland all summer and ingested by the horse while grazing.
 It takes approximately five to six months for the tapeworm to complete its lifecycle.
 As it is now about six months since that winter dose, it’s a good time to test.

 We should be thankful for modern worming products which give us a safety net for treating those horses found to have significant parasite burdens.
 We should also be wary of forgetting some of the older drugs which still have their uses.
-There seems to be an emerging problem with roundworm (ascarid) burdens in young horses, some as old as six or seven.
-These animals have only ever been wormed with modern ‘mectin’ wormers, not always the drugs of choice for treating roundworm as there is some resistance.
-We have had a run of customers wanting to talk about the ‘huge, white worms’ affecting their horses.
-It would be wise to make sure that all youngsters are given a specific dose of either pyrantel or fenbendazole in their first year, targeting ascarids.
+There seems to be an emerging problem with roundworm (ascarid) burdens in adult horses around the ages of six or seven.
+These animals have only ever been wormed with modern ‘mectin’ wormers, not always the drugs of choice for treating roundworm as there is rising ascarid resistance to these drugs.
+To prevent this it would be wise to make sure that all youngsters are given a specific dose of either pyrantel or fenbendazole in their first year, targeting ascarids.
 Once dealt with this problem is unlikely to reoccur as ascarids are rarely seen in older animals.

 Our changing climate and other environmental factors are influencing an increase in the numbers of ticks which we are seeing coming in on our horses, dogs, cats and even ourselves with alarming regularity.
 These tiny blood sucking parasites live in grassland and latch into the skin of their host to feed.
 Tick bites can cause localised skin irritations, anemia from blood loss in larger numbers and also have the ability to transmit serious diseases such as Lymes Disease.

 Swift removal is important to reduce the risk of pathology and ensuring they are taken off in one piece without leaving the mouthpiece embedded in the skin will also help to prevent infection developing in the wound.